holdenlee/philosophocle/posts/the-importance-of-having-a-strong-pseudorandom-generator.md

 ME: Serves him right.
 What's the moral of the story, Professor Rando?

-PROF. RANDO: Ah, the moral of the story is to never trust your random number generator, Junali.
-Because if someone is able to predict your randomizer before you are...
+PROF. RANDO: Ah, the moral of the story is to never trust your pseudorandom number generator, Junali.
+Because if someone is able to predict your Randomizer before you are...

 ME: But why would the Mathematics Department give Decitis the digits of pi, instead of something truly random?